-Please note the italics in #3 above: Once the DNS reply is received with the IP address of the domain name server, DNS is no longer involved in the communications between your browser (or other application software) and the server.
+Once the DNS reply is received with the IP address of the domain name server, DNS is no longer involved in the communications between your browser (or other application software) and the server.

 This process then provides an opportunity for using DNS as a very basic, low-latency (fast!), and low-bandwidth filter to protect users from phishing sites, botnets, and other risky websites – and a way to prevent access to inappropriate NSFW (not suitable for work) websites.
-By using a DNS filter with a database of categorized websites (if the DNS server/database is quick), you can be safe in the blink of an eye.
+By using DNS security with a database of categorized websites (if the DNS server/database is quick), you can be safe in the blink of an eye.
 The filter protects your network by only providing lookup requests with a valid IP address for safe websites, but returns a local IP address to deliver a block page for forbidden sites.

 In most cases, simply setting the primary DNS servers as the cloud web filter in your DHCP server (usually this is all in your Internet gateway appliance for a small business – which includes the router, network switch, and a firewall) is good enough to block the majority of web-delivered malware and prevent access to any productivity-killing (Facebook) and bandwidth-gobbling sites (YouTube, Netflix).

-But of course “smart” end users may try to get around your filters.
+But of course, “smart” end users may try to get around your filters.
 You know the culprits here: It’s amazing how clever these guys can be when they want to get to Facebook, yet how easily they can forget how to access the file server.
-Ha!
 They’ll find a proxy service or change their DNS settings locally on their computer if you haven’t locked it down (you’ve locked down their computers, right?).

-No web filtering approach is invulnerable to circumvention – both appliance-based and cloud DNS filtering services can be bypassed.
+No web filtering approach is immune to circumvention – both appliance-based and cloud DNS filtering services can be bypassed.
 But you can take simple steps to limit your end users’ ability to access forbidden websites.
 It’s time to roll up your sleeves and set some firewall rules on your Internet gateway/router!
 You can block DNS requests to anything other than your approved DNS service and block all other DNS requests.
 If you use an external DNS server, you should allow only port 53/UDP to access the IP addresses of your chosen DNS filtering service servers.

 If you have your own, locally hosted, internal DNS server, you should allow only port 53/UDP outbound requests from your internal DNS server's internal IP address to the external IP addresses of the primary and secondary DNS servers that your internal DNS server is configured to use.
 In other words, local computers query your local DNS server, and only your DNS server queries the web filtering DNS service on the Internet.